-We have established a \$7,522.2 million portfolio of diversified investments, consisting primarily of senior commercial real estate loans as of March 31, 2024.
+We have established a \$7,522.2 \$6,946.7 million portfolio of diversified investments, consisting primarily of senior commercial real estate loans as of March 31, 2024 June 30, 2024.

-During the three months ended March 31, 2024, we collected 96.6% of interest payments due on our loan portfolio.
-As of March 31, 2024, the average risk rating of our loan portfolio was 3.2, weighted by total loan exposure.
-As of March 31, 2024, the average loan commitment in our portfolio was \$120.2 million and multifamily and industrial loans comprised 58% of our loan portfolio.
+During the three six months ended March 31, 2024 June 30, 2024, we collected 96.6% 95.7% of interest payments due on our loan portfolio.
+As of March 31, 2024 June 30, 2024, the average risk rating of our loan portfolio was 3.2 3.1, weighted by total loan exposure.
+As of March 31, 2024 June 30, 2024, the average loan commitment in our portfolio was \$120.2 \$117.2 million and multifamily and industrial loans comprised 58% 60% of our loan portfolio.

-In addition, as a result of taking title to the collateral of defaulted senior loans, we owned REO assets with a net carrying value of \$160.7 million, comprised of the fair value of the acquired properties and capitalized redevelopment costs, as of March 31, 2024.
-These properties are reflected on our Condensed Consolidated Balance Sheet.
+In addition, as a result of taking title to the collateral of defaulted senior loans, we owned REO assets Real Estate Assets with a net carrying value investment amount of \$160.7 \$335.5 million, comprised of the fair value of the acquired properties and capitalized redevelopment costs, as of March 31, 2024 June 30, 2024.
+These properties are reflected on our Condensed Consolidated Balance Sheet Sheets.

 Since our IPO, we have continued to execute on our primary investment strategy of originating floating-rate transitional senior loans and, as we continue to scale our loan portfolio, we expect that our originations will continue to be heavily weighted toward floating-rate loans.
-As of March 31, 2024, 99% of our loans by total loan exposure earned a floating rate of interest.
+As of March 31, 2024 June 30, 2024, 99% of our loans by total loan exposure earned a floating rate of interest.
 We expect the majority of our future investment activity to focus on originating floating-rate senior loans that we finance with our repurchase and other financing facilities, with a secondary focus on originating floating-rate loans for which we syndicate a senior position and retain a subordinated interest for our portfolio.
-As of March 31, 2024, all of our investments were located in the United States.
+As of March 31, 2024 June 30, 2024, all of our investments were located in the United States.

-The following charts illustrate the diversification and composition of our loan portfolio, based on type of investment, interest rate, underlying property type, geographic location, vintage and LTV as of March 31, 2024:
+The following charts illustrate the diversification and composition of our loan portfolio, based on type of investment, interest rate, underlying property type, geographic location, vintage and LTV as of March 31, 2024 June 30, 2024: